 - Expected activities and their work breakdown structure

-- The project environment: who will the project affect or who will the project affect?
+- The project environment: who will the project affect?

 The scope of a project is something that should be defined and even redefined over the course of a project’s lifetime.
 It’s important for project managers to be transparent about the scope at different stages of an assignment so that all stakeholders have realistic expectations, and the budget and resources are correctly allocated.